Infant and Children Baptism

 A four-week parish-based and school-assisted programme is administered every year during the Season of Lent.
 Because of school holidays, the enrolment process actually takes place the previous year in Advent (in the weeks of December) when the children are in Year 2.

-The programme applies to all children no matter whether they attend one of our Catholic schools or one of our many government schools.
-In 2010, 245 children enrolled.
+The programmes applies to all children no matter whether they attend one of our Catholic schools or one of our many government schools.

 First Holy Communion